realworldocaml/book/en/classes.md

 `virtual` and cannot be directly instantiated (i.e. no object of this class can be created).

-To explore this, lets extend our shapes examples to simple interactive graphics.
+To explore this, let's extend our shapes examples to simple interactive graphics.
 We will use the Async concurrency library and the [Async_graphics](http://github.com/lpw25/async_graphics/) library, which provides an asynchronous interface to OCaml's built in Graphics library.